plotly/dash-labs/docs/03-TemplateLayoutSystem.md

 ![](https://i.imgur.com/eSRujx6.gif)

-### Customize labels and roles
+### Customize labels and locations
-When a template is populated using `@app.callback`, the label string and role for a component can be overridden using the `label` and `role` keyword arguments to `dl.Input`/`dl.State`/`dl.Output`.
+When a template is populated using `@app.callback`, the label string and location for a component can be overridden using the `label` and `location` keyword arguments to `dl.Input`/`dl.State`/`dl.Output`.
 See the "Button to click" label added above.

 ## Default output
 When a template is provided, and no `Output` dependency is provided, the template will provide a default output container for the result of the function (typically an `html.Div` component).